Skip to main content Skip to complementary content

 Full Users

-As a Full User, you can view, edit, and create content in apps, export charts and apps, work with data integration, automations, machine learning, and perform various other tasks, provided your user permissions and space permissions allow it.
+Users with Full User entitlement can view, edit, and create content in apps, export charts and apps, work with data integration, automations, machine learning, and perform various other tasks, provided their user permissions and space permissions allow it.
+For more information, see Managing user entitlements.

 Basic Users